-The Woolwich Fire Department is a volunteer organization that provides emergency service within its boundaries as well as for portions of our neighbouring municipalities including Cambridge, Centre Wellington, Guelph-Eramosa and Mapleton Township.
+The Woolwich Fire Department is a volunteer organization that provides emergency service within its boundaries as well as for portions of our neighbouring municipalities including, Guelph-Eramosa and Mapleton Township.
 Volunteer fire fighters use green flashing lights on their personal vehicles when responding to emergencies.
 Please be courteous and yield the right-of-way.

 The Fire Department responds to life-threatening emergency such as fire, vehicle accidents, hazardous spills, medical situations, rescues as well as carbon monoxide and smoke detector alarms.
-There are six stations across the Township including; Conestogo, Elmira, Floradale, Maryhill, St. Jacobs and Breslau.
+There are six stations across the Township including; Breslau, Conestogo, Elmira, Floradale, Maryhill and St. Jacobs.

 The department has served the community for over 100 years and has several 2nd, 3rd and 4th generation volunteer fire fighters.

 For more information click on the links below:

 There are six fire stations across the Township; Breslau, Conestogo, Elmira, Floradale, Maryhill and St. Jacobs.
 If you have an emergency, call 9-1-1 NOT the fire station.
 The fire stations are not manned by full time staff.
 For all other inquiries during business hours, call 519-664-2887.